shubhamagrawal6629/AlternateBitProtocolSimulator/README.md

 5. For windows system type
 >               ./SUBNET_TEST.exe
 6. To check the output of the test, open  **"../test/data/subnet_test_output.txt"**

-2.2.
+7. To check the modified ouput that is more understandable, open **"../test/data/subnet_test_proc.txt"**

+3.2.
 To run receiver and sender tests, the steps are analogous to 2.1

-3.Run the simulator
+**4. Run the simulator**

 1. Open the terminal.
 2. To compile the project, type in the terminal: